-Social platforms like Facebook are amazing for engaging users and cultivating new and loyal customers.
-But they have that one nagging issue: It’s clear that they own their users, not you.
-Even if you have a dedicated fan base, you still need to use their platform - and spend a bit on their advertising products - to reach them.
+Social platforms like Facebook are perfect for engaging users and building strong relationships with fans.
+But with all positives hides one negative: social networks like Facebook own their users, not you.
+Even if you have a dedicated fan base, you still need to use Facebook – and spend money on advertising – to reach them.

-So what can you do to own your Fans?
+So what can you do to turn your Facebook fans into customers?

-Capture their email address using lead generating tactics.
+In short: capture their email address using lead generation strategies.

 You’re in business, so you likely send out a newsletter to your customers.
 I’ve worked with businesses from one person shops, to large corporations, and every one of them send out newsletters.
 It’s part of what makes your email leads profitable.
 Generally speaking, the more you keep connected to your consumer in a personal way, the more they will buy from you.
 Emailed newsletters do this.